-Disproportionate Housing Needs Cost Burden, Unincorporated San Mateo County, 2019 Area Median Income (AMI) 0%-30% of AMI 18% 31%-50% of AMI 34% 51%-80% of AMI 54% 81%-100% of AMI 66% 100%+ of AMI 87% ■ 0%-30% of Income Used for Housing ■ 30%-50% of Income Used for Housing ■ 50%+ of Income Used for Housing Overcrowding, Unincorporated San Mateo County, 2019 Occupants per Room by Tenure 1.5+ Occupants 10.9% per Room 1-1.5 Occupants 12.7% per Room Renter Owner Substandard Housing, Unincorporated San Mateo County, 2019 Incomplete Kitchen and Plumbing Facilities by Tenure Kitchen 4.2% Plumbing Owner Renter Homelessness, San Mateo County, 2019 Share of Homeless Share of Overall Race and Ethnicity Population Population 6% American Indian or Alaska Native 0% Asian / API 6% 30% 13% 2% Black or African American White 67% 51% Other Race or Multiple Races 8% 17% Displacement, 2020 Assisted Units at High or Very Unincorporated San High Risk of Displacement Mateo County San Mateo County Number of Units 0 417 % of Assisted Units 0% 8%
+Disproportionate Housing Needs Cost Burden, Unincorporated San Mateo County, 2019 Area Median Income (AMI) 0%-30% of AMI 18% 31%-50% of AMI 34% 51%-80% of AMI 54% 81%-100% of AMI 66% 100%+ of AMI 87% ■ 0%-30% of Income Used for Housing ■ 30%-50% of Income Used for Housing ■ 50%+ of Income Used for Housing Overcrowding, Unincorporated San Mateo County, 2019 Occupants per Room by Tenure 1.5+ Occupants 10.9% per Room 1-1.5 Occupants 12.7% per Room Renter Owner Substandard Housing, Unincorporated San Mateo County, 2019 Incomplete Kitchen and Plumbing Facilities by Tenure Kitchen 4.2% Plumbing Owner Renter Homelessness, San Mateo County, 2019 Share of Homeless Share of Overall Race and Ethnicity Population Population American Indian or Alaska Native 6% 0% Asian / API 6% 30% 13% 2% Black or African American White 67% 51% Other Race or Multiple Races 8% 17% Displacement, 2020 Assisted Units at High or Very Unincorporated San High Risk of Displacement Mateo County San Mateo County Number of Units 0 417 % of Assisted Units 0% 8%

 SITES INVENTORY ANALYSIS.
 The sites identified in the Housing Element to meet the County's share of regional housing need may, depending on the distribution and nature of the sites, exacerbate or mitigate fair housing issues.
-This section assesses the distribution and fair housing implications of the sites in the Inventory, and the presumed affordability of the units that will be developed on those sites, as well as the potential of the sites identified for future rezoning in the Rezoning Program, Policy HE 11.4, to mitigate fair housing issues.
-The analyses below rely on the Department of Housing and Community Development's AFFH mapping tools.
+This section assesses the distribution and fair housing implications of the sites in the Inventory, and the presumed affordability of the units that will be developed on those sites, as well as the potential of the sites identified for future rezoning in the Rezoning Program, Policy HE 11.2, to mitigate fair housing issues.
+The tables below present the distribution of unit capacity in aggregate, and multifamily unit capacity by income category.
+The tables and analyses below rely on the Department of Housing and Community Development's AFFH mapping tools.